 Meter safety

-Keeping the area around your meter clear ensures that you, meter readers or emergency responders can reach it safely at all times.
-The energy you use enters your home or business at the meter, so give this important equipment a little respect while it’s doing its job.
+Keeping the area around your meter clear helps you, meter readers and emergency crews reach it safely at all times.
+The energy you use enters your home or business at the meter, so it’s important to give it space to do its job.

 Is your meter damaged?